Shopify CSV Import Duplicate Products: Root Causes

 Importier's 14-step import wizard includes a preview step that shows the products as they will appear in Shopify after the import runs.
 For a re-import, the preview distinguishes between products that will update an existing record and products that will create a new record.

 When the preview shows a large number of new products being created where you expected updates, that is the signal that Handle values are not matching.
 At that point, no changes have been made to Shopify.
-You can exit the wizard, investigate the Handle discrepancy, correct the source file, and re-upload before committing anything.
+You can exit the wizard, investigate the Handle discrepancy, correct the source file, and re-run before committing anything.

 The import preview is the check that the native Shopify importer does not provide.
 Shopify's built-in importer runs the import and shows you the result.
 There is no point at which you can review what will happen and choose not to proceed.